michael105/michael105.github.io/cv.md

 I decided to start my studies in Philosophy, and rearrange my life.

-Consequently I changed to Munich, the Philosophical department at the Ludwig-Maximilian-University is the biggest department of Philosophy in Germany.
+Consequently I changed to Munich, the Philosophical department at the Ludwig-Maximilian-University is the biggest department for Philosophy in Germany.

+Important teachers to me have been Jacobs (Fichte expert, Idealist), Hutter (Idealist), Nusser (Spaemann, Platonist), Mandrella(Gadamer, Cusanus).